Immigrants & Immigration

 Being stopped and questioned by the police can be very stressful.
 Here are some important things to remember:

 - Stay calm.
 Don’t run.
 Don’t argue, resist, or obstruct the police.
-This is key even if you are innocent or the police are violating your rights.
+This is important even if you are innocent or the police are violating your rights.

 - Always keep your hands where the police officer can see them.

 - Ask if you are free to leave.
 If the officer says yes, calmly and silently walk away.
-If the officer says no, then you are under arrest, and you have a right to know why.
+If the officer says no, then you are being detained.
+You should ask why, but the officer might not give you a reason.

 - You have the right to remain silent and cannot be punished for refusing to answer questions.
 If you do not want to answer questions, tell the officer out loud.
 If you do talk to the officer, do not lie.
-Lying is often a crime.
+Lying to law enforcement is a crime.

 - You do not have to consent to a search of yourself or your belongings.
 Although, the police may pat down your clothing if they suspect that you possess a weapon.
 You should not physically resist, but you have the right to refuse consent to any further search.